US tornadoes: Joe Biden declares major disaster in Kentucky | DW | 13.12.2021

 Among the victims was a 3-year-old boy who died when his home collapsed on top of him at what officials called "ground zero" in the town of Mayfield.

-But the director of the US Federal Emergency Management Agency (FEMA), Deanne Criswall, said "there is still hope" of finding survivors in the vast wreckage.
+But the director of FEMA, Deanne Criswall, said "there is still hope" of finding survivors in the vast wreckage.

 On Sunday, Pope Francis extended prayers "for the victims of the tornado that hit Kentucky."